horriblename/hyprgrass/README.md

 ### Dependencies

-Asides from hyprland (duh), this plugin has the following dependencies:
+Asides from Hyprland (duh), this plugin has the following dependencies:

 ```
 glm
 ```

-### Install via hyprload
+### Install via Hyprload

-The easiest way to use this plugin is by using [Hyprload](https://github.com/Duckonaut/hyprload) (a plugin manager).
+The easiest way to use this plugin is to use [Hyprload](https://github.com/Duckonaut/hyprload) (a plugin manager).

 1. install all [dependencies](#dependencies)
 2. install hyprload by following the instructions